LucasBoTang/ModularGAN/README.md

 ModularGAN consists of several reusable and composable modules that carry on different functions (e.g., encoding, decoding, transformations).
 These modules can be trained simultaneously, leveraging data from all domains, and then combined to construct specific GAN networks at test time, according to the specific image translation task.

 ### Update
-Update on 2019/05/11: Provide model which could be trained and tested.
+- Update on 2019/05/11: Provide model which could be trained and tested.
-Update on 2019/05/17: Try to train the model by adding a new cyclic loss
+- Update on 2019/05/17: Try to train the model by adding a new cyclic loss

 ### Todo
+- [ ] Make sure the model could be trained correctly
-- Provide model trained on Celeba
+- [ ] Provide model trained on Celeba
-- Compute the classification error of each attribute
+- [ ] Compute the classification error of each attribute

 ### Dependencies
 * [Python 3.6+](https://www.continuum.io/downloads)